-Three Victorian schools were involved in the Aboriginal languages program pilot that began in 2012 – Thornbury Primary School in Melbourne, Heywood & Districts Secondary College in Victoria’s south-west region, and most recently Swan Hill Primary School on the edge of the Murray River
+Three Victorian schools were involved in the Aboriginal languages program pilot that began in 2012 – Thornbury Primary School in Melbourne, Heywood & Districts Secondary College in Victoria’s south-west region, and Swan Hill Primary School on the edge of the Murray River.

 Thornbury Primary School